 - Senior Leadership Experience

-- Public Company Board Experience
+- · Public Company Board Experience

 - · Industry and Technical Expertise

 - · Business Development, M&A and Strategic Alliances Experience

-- Global Expertise
+- · Global Expertise

-- Professor of Business Operations at the Samuel Curtis Johnson Graduate School of Management at Cornell University in Ithaca, New York - Served in various management positions within Corning Incorporated technology based businesses from 1965 to 1996 - Served as Executive Vice President of the Opto Electronics Group from 1990 to 1996 - Served as Chairman of Siecor Corporation, a Corning joint venture with Siemens AG from 1992 to 1996 - Director of Tellabs, Inc. (NASDAQ: TLAB), a provider of telecommunications networking products, and Thor Industries, Inc. (NYSE: THO), a manufacturer of recreational vehicles - Previously served as a director of Ohio Casualty Corporation (NASDAQ: OCAS), the holding company of The Ohio Casualty Insurance Company, which is one of six property-casualty insurance companies that make up Ohio Casualty Group, collectively referred to as Consolidated Corporation
+- Professor of Business Operations at the Samuel Curtis Johnson Graduate School of Management at Cornell University in Ithaca, New York - Served in various management positions in technology based businesses at Corning Incorporated from 1965 to 1996 - Served as Executive Vice President of the Opto Electronics Group and a member of the operating committee at Corning Incorporated from 1990 to 1996 - Served as Chairman of Siecor Corporation, a Corning joint venture with Siemens AG from 1992 to 1996 - Director of Tellabs, Inc. (NASDAQ: TLAB), a provider of telecommunications networking products, and Thor Industries, Inc. (NYSE: THO), a manufacturer of recreational vehicles and buses - Previously served as a director of Ohio Casualty Corporation (NASDAQ: OCAS), the holding company of The Ohio Casualty Insurance Company, which is one of six property-casualty insurance companies that make up Ohio Casualty Group, collectively referred to as Consolidated Corporation